yesmeck/dotbox/README.md

 ## How does it works?

-Assume that we have a file named `/home/meck/.zshrc`.
+Suppose that we have a file named `/home/meck/.zshrc`.

 When you run `dotbox add .zshrc`, it equals running following commands:
 ```